AltspaceVR/AltspaceSDK-wiki/Workflow.md

 Recommended Software:
 * [AltspaceVR client]: executable; access to Altspace client source code is not required.
-* [Prepros]: Web dev tool with integratd web server and automatical page reloading.
+* [Prepros]: Web dev tool with integrated web server and automatically page reloading.
 * [Sublime Text Editor]: Recommended; use any editor or IDE that supports Javascript.
 * Coherent Debugger: Allows you to see the console output of your Altspace web app
     * [OSX Debugger]